 The Oregon State University Extension Service celebrates over 100 years of educational outreach.
 From the beginning, OSU Extension’s mission has been to convey research-based knowledge in a way that is useful for people to improve their lives, their homes, and their communities across the state.

-Miles is located in Coos Bay and is currently focused on supporting and informing economic growth, job growth and sustainable management of wildlife and natural resources in coastal Oregon.
-He blogs regularly at Oregon Coastal Tourism.
+Miles is located in Corvallis and is currently focused on supporting and informing economic growth, job growth and sustainable management of wildlife and natural resources in coastal Oregon.
+For more information see his blog at Oregon Coastal Tourism.